xaviervasques/EEG-letters/README.md

 # EEG-letters

-The idea of this article is to do a quick and easy build of a Docker container with a simple machine learning model and run it.
+The idea is to do a quick and easy build of a Docker container with a simple machine learning model and run it.
 In order to start building a Docker container for a machine learning model, let’s consider three files:
 -	Dockerfile
 -	train.py
 -	inference.py